SDLG: Sustainable Development through improved Local Governance

 Security & Rule of Law

-We support local governments and communities to be able to address conflict drivers in a non-violent and inclusive manner.
-An important approach is adaptive programming, which enables context-specific interventions tailored to local needs and realities.
+We work with local governments and communities to address the root causes of conflict in a non-violent and inclusive way.
+A key approach is adaptive programming, which allows interventions to be tailored to local realities.

-Countries: Algeria, Burundi, Mali, occupied Palestinian territory, Somalia, South Sudan, Uganda, Ukraine
+Countries: Algeria, Burundi, Mali, occupied Palestinian territory, Somalia, South Sudan, Uganda and Ukraine.

-We help local governments respond to the needs of refugees, internally displaced persons (IDPs) and host communities.
-By linking humanitarian assistance with long-term development, the programme strengthens local governments and supports sustainable, inclusive futures for all.
+We support local governments in responding to the needs of refugees, internally displaced persons (IDPs) and host communities.
+By linking humanitarian assistance with long-term development, the programme helps create more inclusive and sustainable local systems.

 Own Source Revenue & Local Economic Development

-We support local governments in increasing their revenues and strengthening local economies.
-This includes improving legal frameworks, building trust with citizens and enhancing technical capacities.
+We help local governments increase their revenues and develop local economies.
+This includes improving legal frameworks, building trust with citizens and expanding technical expertise.

 Water Management

-We help local governments and their representative bodies to manage climate and water-related risks.
+We work with local governments and their representative bodies to manage climate and water-related risks.
 This contributes to safe, healthy and equitable living conditions, as well as water security and climate resilience.

 Themes per country